bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 <!-- type: tab-end -->

 You can also query a variant by using the `products` field and specifying a variant identifier.
-You can use the variant's entity ID, variant option value IDs, or variant SKU:
+You can use the variant's entity ID, variant option value entity IDs, or variant SKU:

 <!--
 type: tab